YT37/ArduinoProjects/README.md

 # Required Libraries
 - They are in their respective folders.
-- If you dont know how to install librarys, check out [this](https://www.youtube.com/watch?v=M6PZOqNHKxM) video.
+- If you don't know how to install libraries, check out [this](https://www.youtube.com/watch?v=M6PZOqNHKxM) video.
 - Or copy libraries folder to your sketchbook location.